 Course Load Requirements for Enrolled Nonimmigrant International Students

-In accordance with federal regulations, F-1 students may not be employed on campus for more than 20 hours per week while school is in session.
+In accordance with federal regulations, F-1 students may not be employed on campus for more than 20 hours per week while school is in session and 25 hours per week during breaks.
 Furthermore, F-1 students are required to "pursue a full course of study," which for undergraduate students is defined as a minimum of 12 credit hours each semester (9 credits for graduate students).
 In order to avoid being de-registered from courses and thus violating nonimmigrant status, it is essential that international students pay their YSU tuition and other fees, including health insurance (see below), in full at the beginning of each semester.

 During international student orientation, results of any required placement tests in math or English language are coordinated with testing and academic areas to assist students who may need to further improve proficiencies for academic success.

-The Center for International Studies and Programs can provide advice on maintaining nonimmigrant status, authorization for a reduced course load, and obtaining additional employment authorization for unforeseen economic hardship or practical training.
-For more information, visit the Center for International Studies and Programs website.
+The International Programs Office can provide advice on maintaining nonimmigrant status, authorization for a reduced course load, and obtaining additional employment authorization for unforeseen economic hardship or practical training.
+For more information, visit the International Programs Office website.

 International Student Health Insurance

-Enrollment in YSU's student health insurance plan is mandatory for all international students (F and J status) and for their nonimmigrant dependents.
+Enrollment in YSU's international student health insurance plan is mandatory for all international students (F and J status).
 Coverage must be maintained for the entire calendar year.

 An exception to this requirement is granted only to:

 - students who have comprehensive group health insurance coverage through a parent or spouse's U.S. employer OR

 - students whose sponsorship by the U.S. government, the student's home government, or a U.S.-recognized international organization includes comprehensive health insurance